tumblenet/www.tumblenet.ga/README.md

 This is what we are planning to be the homepage

-to @drbatmanwho: Please expand this README.md file.
+to [@drbatmanwho] Please expand this README.md file.

 ## [Materialize](http://materializecss.com/), a CSS Framework based on material design